 Who doesn’t like a potato?
 It can be eaten in any form.
 You mash it, roast it, fry it, anything at all.
 It is probably one of the few vegetables which are liked by all age groups.
 China is the world’s top producer and consumer of potatoes.
-Just name a dish and you can probably add in it, in one way or another.
+Just name a dish and you can probably add to it, in one way or another.

 So it must be the power vegetable, but just like every other thing, potatoes happen to have their bad side too.
 The most common ways in which they are consumed by the world are french fries and mashed potatoes.
-These are two very different dishes, made by the same ingredient but one has got lots of oil with hundred of calories and the other one has nutrients with fewer calories.
+These are two very different dishes, made with the same ingredient but one has got lots of oil with hundreds of calories and the other one has nutrients with fewer calories.
 It’s not only the form but also the amount we are consuming.

 Potato diet is said to be helpful in the process of weight loss.
 But you eat only plain ones for a period of three to five days.
 It’s claimed to help with weight loss, restore our gut health, and boost immunity.
-Though it may help you lose weight, it lacks certain nutrients and may lead to unhealthy eating behaviours.
-What’s the point of losing weight when it weakens you from inside?
+Though it may help you lose weight, it lacks certain nutrients and may lead to unhealthy eating behaviors.
+What’s the point of losing weight when it weakens you from the inside?
 Even having a normal diet with them included in everyday routine can cause damage in certain ways which might be troublesome in the long run.

 Solanum Tuberosum

-Raw potato contains toxic compound solanine, a glycoalkaloid poison, which can make you very sick.
+Raw potato contains the toxic compound solanine, a glycoalkaloid poison, which can make you very sick.
 However, most of them don’t contain enough solanine to harm a human being, but green potatoes or any with sprouting roots contain a high amount of solanine, which can cause symptoms including stomach pain, headache, and paralysis.
 They are underground tubers that grow on the roots of the plant, Solanum tuberosum.
 The plant is from the nightshade family, just like tomatoes and eggplant.

 Glycemic Index